 Efficient and comprehensive metadata acquisition from the NCBI databases.

-Global spread and evolution of plague.
+Global spread and evolution of the plague bacterium, Yersinia pestis.

 NCBImeta is a command-line application that downloads and organizes biological metadata from the National Centre for Biotechnology Information (NCBI).